matrix215/Multi-StyleBoost/README.md

 # Multi-StyleBoost

-## This is a PyTorch implementation of the paper "Multi-StyleBoost"
+## Official PyTorch implementation of the paper "Multi-StyleBoost"

 Recent advancements in text-to-image models, such as Stable Diffusion, have demonstrated their ability to synthesize visual images through natural language prompts.
 One approach of personalizing text-